(call/cc this-class)

 whether we are in the producer function or the consumer function.

-The technique we saw above is called a "coroutine", and it can be powerfully used to represent lots of programming problems.
+The technique we saw above is called a "coroutine", and it can be powerfully used to represent lots of programming problems and features.
 The crucial idea is that we have two systems that communicate back and forth using continuations to act as a "pipe" over which the communication happens.
 We can extend this a bit to represent a time-sharing system, where instead of two functions swapping off, we'll have many functions swapping with some "kernel" function, which will determine (using some mechanism usually called the scheduler) which "process" should run next.

 Note

 Some language (such as, actually, real Python) have a feature called "generators", which are a form of coroutines.
 These are a weak form of continuations that duplicate only the "pausing" behavior, just as exceptions are a weak form of continuations that duplicate only the "jump to somewhere else in the code".
-We'll see in a bit why continuations are so powerful.

 Continuations are Asynchronous

 Lots of languages support "asynchronous IO".
-What that means is, say
+What that means is, say I

-I need to read from a file.
+need to read from a file.
 Well, this is going to take the computer

 some time — for example, it might need to spin its hard drive to the

 right place.
-More sophisticated examples might require the computer
+More sophisticated examples might require the computer to

-to fetch the file over the network or decrypt some other file first.
+fetch the file over the network or decrypt some other file first.

 Anyway, while the computer is doing this, we can go do something else

 while we wait.
 But how do we know that we're done reading the file?
+A

-A very popular way of doing that is with "callback functions".
+very popular way of doing that is with "callback functions".
 Here,

 when we ask to read the file, we pass along a function to execute when